 The first sign that some type of eczema may be developing is itching.
 However, the place is also important because different types develop in different places on the body.

-During a consultation at Doctor’s Approach, our specialist will examine the surface of your skin to determine if you have eczema.
+During an appointment at Doctor’s Approach, our health care specialist will examine the surface of your skin to determine if you have eczema.
 Once this is established, treatment options can be explored.
 We may be able to help you control the outbreaks and itching.
 Contact us today to schedule your appointment at one of our offices in Okemos, Carson City or St. Johns.